The Research Explained

 - Guiding treatment decisions for more effective outcomes

-Once metastatic cancer is detected our researchers are able to analysis the cancer stem cell biomarkers and predict how the cancer will respond to treatment.
+Once metastatic cancer is detected our researchers are able to analyse the cancer stem cell biomarkers and predict how the cancer will respond to treatment.

-By predicting which treatment option will be effective patients will receive the most effective treatment as their first treatment.
+By predicting which treatment option will be effective, patients will be more likely to receive the most effective treatment as their first treatment.

 - Adapting treatment to changes in the cancer